 The international work has resulted in several direct joint ventures and exchanges of ideas and knowledge.
 One example of this is a collaboration with the Documentation Centre in Phnom Pehn, Cambodia which led to the creation of the exhibition “Dinner with Pol Pot”.

-During 2011-2013 The Living History Forum was involved in a co-operation with the organisation Memorial in St Petersburg.
+During 2011-2013 The Living History Forum was involved in a co-operation with the organisation Memorial in St Petersburg, Russia.
 This project aimed at demonstrating and teaching how different methodologies may be used for working with history as a starting point for learning and discussing human rights.
 An important aim of the project was to deal with the issue of how different narratives of the past may make a difference in relating to today’s occurrence of intolerance, hate crimes and violations of human rights.
 For us, at the Living History Forum, this cooperation gave us many interesting inputs, not least regarding deeper knowledge about crimes against humanity under Communist regimes, one of the topics on our agenda.

 Contact International Networking